 Make no mistake, Shell might have pulled out, the entire global oil industry is chomping at the bit to get its drills into the Arctic Ocean, too.
 The Russian giant Gazprom is already drilling in Russian waters.
-Exxon Mobil is looking to follow suit.
-Shell’s departure leaves room for the Obama Administration to do the right thing and protect the Arctic, before it’s too late.
+Exxon, empowered by the Trump administration, is looking to follow suit.

-That’s why we’re continuing to keep the pressure on, demanding the U.S. take swift action to keep all Arctic offshore oil in the ground, not just for the next two years, but forever.
+That’s why we’re continuing to keep the pressure on, demanding that leaders around the world take swift action to keep all Arctic offshore oil in the ground, not just for the next two years, but forever.

-Six Reasons Not to Let Shell Anywhere Near the Arctic
+5 Reasons Not to Let Oil Companies Anywhere Near the Arctic

-Despite sinking $7 billion into its Arctic schemes, three years of activism and seven million people helped convince Shell that Arctic oil is the wrong move.
-With such a horrendous track record, Shell had a lot of reason to be nervous.
+Shell’s repeated failures trying to drill in the Arctic are instructive for any oil company.
+Despite sinking $7 billion into its Arctic schemes, three years of activism and 7 million people emphatically proved to Shell that Arctic oil is the wrong move.

 - In January 2014, the 9th Circuit Court of Appeals ruled that the U.S. Department of the Interior violated U.S. law when it opened the Chukchi Sea to oil drilling.